wayri/Arduino-Oscilloscope/README.md

 this version includes advanced functionality to the setup, by including features like dual channel, offset, trigger, time/div, volts/div, and like wise.

 ### Inputs and few things to consider
-The inputs are taken from 2 analog input pins on arduino. the pins however support only upto +5 volts. so ths oscilloscope works well only if the signal being viewed is +5 volts peak to peak maximum and doesn't have any negative halfs. to view negative halfs, the oscilloscope has to be operated in a +2.5 volts peak mode. this is accomplished externally by scaling the voltage and then offsetting it by +2.5 volts.
+The inputs are taken from 2 analog input pins on arduino. the pins however support only voltage range of 0 to +5 volts. so ths oscilloscope works well only if the signal being viewed is +5 volts peak to peak maximum and doesn't have any negative halfs. to view negative halfs, the oscilloscope has to be operated in a +2.5 volts peak mode. this is accomplished externally by scaling the voltage and then offsetting it by +2.5 volts.

 ### What should I know
 An additional display library is included in the master for SPFD5408, if required.